spencermountain/TO-housing-dashboard/README.md

 Built as a handy utility to get structured JSON data from Toronto's public housing dashboard page.

 Intended to be used lightly, as the dashboard updates infrequently.

-Please respect the city's web endpoint and [their terms](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/).
+Please respect the city's web endpoint and [their legal terms](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/).

+---

 ### Output format
 The data outputs can be viewed in the [`./data`](https://github.com/spencermountain/TO-housing-dashboard/tree/main/data) directory.